Consensys/doc.rollups/docs/Reference/JSON-RPC.md

         }
         ```

-## pazkp_listMoneyOrdersReceived
+## `pazkp_listMoneyOrdersReceived`

-List money orders available to redeem that are already finalized on the blockchain.
+Lists money orders available to redeem that are already finalized on the blockchain.

 ### Parameters